 Patterns aren't exactly the Chinese Medicine equivalent to Western diseases, they're rather the underlying causes behind diseases or health conditions.
 Here Deficiency of both the Kidney Yin and Yang is thought to sometimes induce conditions such as menopausal syndrome, perimenopausal syndrome or hyperthyroid (as well as six others).

-Possible symptoms: Chills Fatigue Sweating Tinnitus Lassitude Back pain Dizziness Depression Dry throat Hot flushes Hypertension Irritability Palpitations Night sweats Frequent urination Menopausal symptoms Cold hands and feet Sore and weak limbs Irregular menstruation
+Main symptoms: Chills Fatigue Sweating Tinnitus Lassitude Back pain Dizziness Depression Dry throat Hot flushes Hypertension Irritability Palpitations Night sweats Frequent urination Menopausal symptoms Cold hands and feet Sore and weak limbs Irregular menstruation

 Source date: 1534 AD

 Key actions: Nourishes Liver Yin.
 Nourishes Kidney Yin.

 Er Zhi Wan is a 2-ingredient Chinese Medicine formula.
 Invented in 1534 AD, it belongs to the category of formulas that nourish Yin and tonify.

 Source date: 1950 AD

 Number of ingredients: 6 herbs

 Key actions: Nourishes Yin and tonifies Yang of the Kidneys.
 Clears Empty Heat.
 Regulates the Directing and Penetrating Vessels.

 Er Xian Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 1950 AD, it belongs to the category of formulas that tonify Yin and Yang.